nesnes/teleplot/README.md

 - `trajectoryTimestamped:1:1:1627551892437;2:2:1627551892448;3:3:1627551892459|xy`

+The YX line chart will only be displayed when at least two values have been received.

 ### Publishing text format telemetries
 - Using the `t` flag and giving a text telemetry (with or without timestamp), teleplot will display a text chart.